The Ultimate Glacier National Park Guide to Spring

-Montana is such a unique state with so much to offer, but spring weather confidence isn’t necessarily one of them.
-Spring in Glacier National Park is one of the most underrated times to visit and after reading this, you might be convinced of the same.
+Montana is such a unique state with SO much to offer.
+Spring in Glacier National Park is one of the most underrated times to visit and after reading this, you might be convinced of the same!
+In fact, I’d argue spring is one of the best times to visit if you want fewer crowds, more privacy, and a completely different kind of beauty.
+This Glacier National Park guide gives you the tools needed for planning a spring elopement in the park!

-Spring in Glacier National Park feels quieter, moodier, and more intimate than peak summer.
+Spring in Glacier National Park feels quieter, moodier, and more intimate than during the peak of summer.

-If you’re visiting in the spring, I highly recommend signing up for Glacier’s text alerts before your trip.
-You’ll get real-time updates on road openings (including Going-to-the-Sun Road), closures, and conditions—straight to your phone.
+As your Glacier National Park guide, I highly recommend signing up for Glacier’s text alerts before your trip.
+You’ll get real-time updates on road openings (including Going-to-the-Sun Road), closures, and conditions sent straight to your phone.
+This is especially important If you’re visiting in the spring to track any road closures.

 Things can change quickly this time of year, and this is the easiest way to stay in the loop without constantly checking the website.
-You should be able to text GNPROADS to 333111 and you’ll be officially subscribed.
-Make sure you check out the NPS website Current Conditions page before you leave for the park each day as the conditions change on the fly during the snow melt season!
+You simply text GNPROADS to 333111 and you’ll be officially subscribed.
+Make sure you check out Glacier’s Current Conditions site before you leave for the park each day as the conditions change on the fly during the snow melt season!

-Below you can see a map of the park where I have circled some of the best areas to visit Glacier National Park in spring!
-As you can see, in May & early June you need to drive around the outside of the park to reach the east side.
-Between Avalanche Lake and the Saint Mary Visitor Center the GTSR is closed for cars until late June usually.
+Below you can see a map of the park where I have circled some of the best areas to visit Glacier National Park in the spring!
+As you can see, in May and early June, you need to drive around the outside of the park to reach the east side.
+Between Avalanche Lake and the Saint Mary Visitor Center the Going-to-the-Sun Road is usually closed for cars until late June.

 Average Drive Times: